-A 3rd Georgia DUI takes the obligatory prison sentence to 15 days and often much longer.
-An individual will undergo a minimum of 240 hours of community work and might be fined over $5,000 plus additional charges.
+A 3rd Georgia DUI takes the obligatory prison sentence to 15 days of jail time, and often much longer.
+An individual will undergo a minimum of 240 hours of community work and might be fined over $5,000.
 Also, 3rd drunk driving charge in 5 years means losing the ability to drive for a minimum of 2 whole years.

 If driving under the influence case was based on drug impairment, the driver’s license penalty could be higher than for DUI-alcohol driving.
 A six-month period of NO DRIVING with a license suspension is a penalty for a first offense DUI-drug conviction.

 DUI Law in GA

 For a conviction, the driver will deal with a license suspension.
 For a first offense there is a 12-month suspension.
 However, the license might be renewed after 120 days if the motorist finishes a DUI education program and pays a $200 reinstatement cost.

 With a second DUI in GA within 5 years, license suspension is serious.
 There is a three-year suspension for 2nd offense DUI.
 However, the license might be renewed after 18 months if the driver finishes a necessary medical assessment, DUI education program and pays a $200 reinstatement charge.

 For a 3rd DUI offense, the driver faces permanent license revocation.
 The driver can apply for a probationary license after 3 years.

 In case of a car accident involving serious injury or death by vehicle, the license is suspended for three years, and the driver can not apply for early reinstatement or a hardship license.